AdaptiveResonance/MC.exe_Majestic_Update_Project/Main-Release/Readme.txt

 https://github.com/AdaptiveResonance/MC.exe_Project/

 Initially on game release, the flee value was lower than that of a finishing hit.
-Resulting in the flee mechanic not working and AI running to their doom, while Regen Was never implemented for the player.
+Resulting in the flee mechanic not working and AI running to there doom, while Regen Was never implemented for the player.
 Worry no more!!

 To do:
-More testing of specials
+Add English & Russian Language Packs: Done!
 Optimize objects
 Revamp financial system
-Add English & Russian Language Packs
+More testing of specials

 Changelog:
 + Implemented passive HP Regen
 +-Implemented Civil servant wages
 + Ranger Class Completely Redefined
++ Added English and Russian language packs (Seperate file)
 + 10HP for all chars
 + Increase flee rate 0.5% (balanced with new HP values)
 + Blade DMG rebalanced
 + Ranger visibility and Mage to lesser extent
 + Faster and longer range on missiles
++ Smoothed out the unit cost equation to be less exponential
 + Improved One Card Monty
 +-Scarier Monster Chests
 + 5 Potential max HP for warrior